 Holy Family University is a comprehensive private university with campus locations in Philadelphia and Newtown.
 Holy Family offers undergraduate and graduate degree programs in the liberal arts, the sciences, business, education, and nursing.

-We’re known for a uniquely supportive atmosphere and programs that are both professional in nature and highly adapted to the real lives of our students.
-For instance, we offer a number of accelerated degree programs specifically designed to get working adults back into higher education and at a lower net cost than many other private universities.
+The university is known for its uniquely supportive atmosphere and programs that are both professional in nature and highly adapted to the real lives of students.
+For instance, we offer a number of accelerated degree and part-time programs specifically designed for working adults.

 Founded: 1954 by the Congregation of the Sisters of the Holy Family of Nazareth